rossamurphy/neodocs/README.md

 # Why?

-I write all of my code in NeoVim.
-I've spent a lot of time tweaking my config, in a bid to make me as efficient as possible while writing code.
+I write a lot of code in a terminal.
 It feels silly to me, that whenever I need to write a "real-world" document (read: PDF), I have to go and use a completely unconfigurable text editor, like Microsoft Word, or Apple Pages.
-I want to be able to write beautiful long-form documents, without having to endure the straitjacket of conventional word-processing software.
+It would be nice to actually be able to write nice-looking long-form documents, without having to endure the interface of conventional word-processing software.
 I couldn't find any solution, so I built this one.

 # What can I do with this?

 This lets you write write your documents in Markdown format, in your favourite terminal.
 Use e-macs, neovim, classic vim, anything you like, really.
-Just write Markdown, be happy, be free.
+Just write Markdown and be happy.
 Once you click save, this will auto-compile your work to a nice-looking PDF.

 # Can I see an example?